 Each weekend we focus our worship gathering around a specific attribute of God’s nature (i.e. His mercy, goodness, grace, etc.).
 The preaching is biblical, applicable, and winsome.
 The music is a mix of contemporary worship and beloved hymns — blending the foundational and the modern.
 It’s what Robert Webber called “ancient future” worship, “The common tradition of the church’s worship in Word, Table, and song, practiced faithfully and communicated clearly in every context of the world.”
 Woven together are the historical creeds of the faith and time-honored practices of the church, with new, innovative tools and modern expressions of worship.

 Parking can be a bit confusing on your first visit, but our wonderful Parking Team will help you navigate our parking lot.
-If you turn into our parking lot with your hazard lights on, we’ll be happy to direct you to a front parking spot.
 If you are handicapped, we have two designated parking lots and we also have wheelchairs on site.
 Find a map that will help you find which lot to park in.

 Once inside, our Connect Team will greet you throughout the foyer (they’re the ones with the bright orange lanyards) and make sure you feel welcome.
 We also have a bookstore conveniently located off of our foyer.